addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 The solution demonstrated below, will not only simplify the handling of the jQuery Mobile component initialization event-cycle, but also enables the usage of the existing Backbone’s Router functionalities.

-To adopt the navigation control from jQuery Mobile to Backbone, we first need to apply some specific setting to the mobileinit event, after the framework was loaded to e.g. let the Backbonerouter decide, which page to load.
+To adopt the navigation control from jQuery Mobile to Backbone, we first need to apply some specific setting to the mobileinit event, after the framework was loaded to e.g. let the Backbone Router decide, which page to load.

 A suggested configuration with its descriptions to delegate jQM navigation and enable manual widget creation triggering to Backbone is listed below: